'Fountain of sewage' erupts in Selwyn, Canterbury

 - Selwyn District Council cracking down on companies stealing water - NZ Herald

-When the NZ Herald visited just before 2pm on Monday wastewater was still soaring into the air and pooling along the road and an adjacent paddock.
+When the Herald visited just before 2pm wastewater was still soaring into the air and pooling along the road and an adjacent paddock.

 One of the lanes on Selwyn road had been cordoned off.